The Writer Producer Fund

 Applicants must submit at least 3 works for consideration and advisors will listen to at least 2 submitted works.

 What can be funded?

 Activity supported is likely to cover a number of areas, which combined will support your career development.
 Activity can include;

-- Time to create (Parameters to be discussed in steering group)
+- Time to create

 - Production fees